 6. Hat

-A hat is an accessory worn on the head.
+People wear a hat on the head as an accessory.
 It can be used for protection from the sun, for warmth, or as a fashion statement.
 Examples include baseball caps, beanies, and fedoras.

 7. Socks